SoftInstigate/restheart-ng-demo/README.md

 # RESTHeart-ng-demo

-An example Angular 12 webapp that uses [RESTHeart](https://restheart.org), the REST API for MongoDB.
+An example Angular Web App that uses [RESTHeart](https://restheart.org).

 This app is online at [https://ng-demo.restheart.org](https://ng-demo.restheart.org).